OpenJML/openjml.github.io/tutorial/InspectingCounterexamples.md

 The counterexample is always in terms of concrete values --- that is how the underlying solvers work.
 One would much rather have a symbolic condition that represents the cases that fail, but that is beyond the current state of the art.
 At present, the best one can do is do some human induction based on a few examples to understand when a program or its specification fails.

 A few comments about the `show` statement are in order:
-* Any variable names in the show statement must be in scope at that position in the program.
+* Any variable names in the `show` statement must be in scope at that position in the program.
 * The values are reported as of that position in the program.
 If we had moved the `show` statement in the above example to an earlier line, the value of `maxSoFar` would be different.
 * You can include expressions in the list of items to show, not just variable names.
 * However, the expressions are evaluated as specification expressions, in other words using mathematical integers (`math_mode`, cf. [the discussion on Arithmetic](ArithmeticModes)) and so might have a different value than the same expression in Java code.
 * The `show` statement must be along the execution path that leads to the violation.
-For example, if the violation is in the then branch of an if-statment but the show statement is in the else branch, the show statement will have no effect.
+For example, if the violation is in the _then_ branch of an if-statement but the `show` statement is in the _else_ branch, the `show` statement will have no effect.
 * Evaluation of the program stops when a violation is found.
 So if the `show` statement is after the line with the violation, it will not result in any output.

 To illustrate the last bullet point above, consider